 The brain changes with development in all mammals.
-And with DIR/Floortime the goal is to guide the brain’s development to help children reach their authentic self–their potential in this world.
+And with DIR/Floortime the goal is to guide the brain’s development to help children reach their authentic self: their potential in this world.
 The curriculum in DIR/Floortime is not about changing the child in a way that we want them to be a certain way like us.
-Rather, just like any parent with any child, we challenge our children grow and develop by moving them up developmentally from infancy through to adulthood to see them blossom.
+Rather, just like any parent with any child, we challenge our children to grow and develop by moving them up developmentally from infancy through to adulthood to see them blossom.

 The Interdisciplinary Council on Learning and Development (ICDL), the home of DIR/Floortime, consults with self-advocates in all of its dynamic curriculum.
 We presume competence.
 We empower and support children and young adults to thrive and grow, but not to make them into something different that they’re not comfortable being/doing.
 It’s about harnessing the child’s interests and taking them a step further, respectfully.